Welcome to the weed atlas!

 English ivy scrambling up trees and across the ground in Prospect Park.

 Hedera helix may not be a weed to many, and I don't always consider it a weed myself.
 But this plant does escape and does get out of control.
 I think we may have all seen at least one tree with this plant growing all over it.
 For the many who have shady spots in front of or behind their homes, this has been the answer to concrete.
-However, there are many different varieties - so choose one that is attractive and less invasive.
+However, there are many different varieties - so choose one that is attractive and less invasive to woodlands.
 To remove, simply pull it up.
 It roots from cuttings of the vine, so remember to pick up the pieces.

 Lamium purpureum, Purple Dead Nettle